Patty Hajdu: 2025 Air Canada flight attendants strike

 A few hours after the 2025 Air Canada flight attendants strike began, Hajdu announced that she had exercised her power under section 107 of the Canada Labour Code (CLC) to direct the Canada Industrial Relations Board (CIRB) to force arbitration between the Canadian Union of Public Employees (CUPE) and Air Canada to end the strike.

 President of the Air Canada Component of CUPE Wesley Lesosky said in a statement: "The Liberals are violating our charter rights to take job action and giving Air Canada exactly what they want — hours and hours of unpaid labour from underpaid flight attendants".
 CIRB ordered the flight attendants to return to work at 14:00 EDT on August 17, and Air Canada announced that they would start resuming flights in response.
 However, the union called the return-to-work order unconstitutional and vowed to continue the strike, which resulted in a further cancellation of the planned flights.

 Personal life

 Hajdu is the mother of two adult sons.
+At the time of the 2025 Canadian federal election, she lived in Shuniah, Ontario.